zhujm/eslint-plugin-customize/README-EN.md

 #### Supported Rules
 - no-date-parse  Disallow formatting date strings with Date.parse
-- no-new-date  Disallow the use of new Date format strings
+- no-new-date-string Disallow the use of new Date format strings
 - no-todo-comment  The use of todo comments is prohibited and should be checked for features that need to be improved
 - no-var  Disallow variable declaration with var